 Generally, we estimate closing costs to be approximately 2.5% of the purchase price of the property.
-Your mortgage lender can provide you with more detailed estimates: based on your exact pre-approval price.
-Remember, these closing costs are due at closing (except for the appraisal and inspection fees which are due on the day those services occur) and are on top of your down payment.
+Your mortgage lender will provide you with more detailed estimates based on your exact pre-approval amount.
+Remember, closing costs are due at closing (except for the appraisal and inspection fees, which are due on the day those services occur) and are on top of your down payment.

 Should You Shop Your Loan Around?

 Absolutely!
-Every lender charges different fees and different interest rates, so it’s crucial you shop your loan around to at least two lenders, in my opinion.
-We recommend waiting 2-3 weeks between meeting with lenders as the lender will need to pull your credit report to give you an accurate pre-approval letter.
-If your credit is pulled by various lenders in the same week, it could affect your credit by a few points.
-If you wait a few weeks between having your credit pulled it generally won’t affect your credit at all.
+Every lender charges different fees and interest rates, so it’s crucial you shop your loan around to at least two lenders.
+We recommend waiting 2-3 weeks between meetings with lenders as the lender will need to pull your credit report to give you an accurate pre-approval letter.
+If your credit is pulled by various lenders in the same week, it could affect your credit rating by a few points.
+If you wait a few weeks, it generally won’t affect your credit rating at all.

 The 80.10.10 Rule

 At this point, you’re probably excited and full of optimism.
-You’ve gotten pre-approved, your Buyer’s Questionnaire printed out and have (hopefully) started to complete it.
-Now comes the most important step.
-Finding the right home.
+You’ve gotten pre-approved and have (hopefully) started to complete the Buyer’s Questionnaire.
+Now comes the most important step: finding the right home.